teambit/docs/docs/main-concepts/05-compositions.md

 ## Loading compositions

-Environments automatically detect all composition files of each component and use it to automatically load compositions to the workspace web UI.
+["Environments"](main-concepts/04-environment.md) automatically detects the composition file for each component and use it to load its compositions to the workspace UI.

 ## Viewing component compositions

-To see component compositions rendered for each component start the local development server for the workspace, browse to a specific component and choose the **compositions** tab.

-There you will see the full list of compositions implemented for each component with additional information on them.
+To explore compositions in your Workspace UI, start the local development server for your workspace (`bit start`), browse to a specific component and choose the **compositions** tab.
+There, you will see the full list of compositions available for that component with additional component meta-data.

 ## Standardize testing using component compositions